Building type

 Can you work around tenants and trading hours?

 Yes.
 Most commercial property work is phased around occupiers: early starts, sectional handovers, weekend slots where needed and clean, contained working.
-The survey covers how the building is used so the programme fits the tenancy, not the other way round.
+The survey covers how the building is used, so the programme fits the tenancy rather than the other way round.

 Who do you deal with on multi-let buildings?

 Often, yes.
-Where the substrate is sound, coating is usually significantly cheaper than replacement and can be planned as cyclical maintenance rather than a one-off capital hit.
-The written survey gives agents the evidence they need to justify the spend to leaseholders.
+Where the substrate is sound, coating is usually a lot cheaper than replacement and can be planned as cyclical maintenance rather than a one-off capital hit.
+The written survey gives agents the evidence to justify the spend to leaseholders.

 Book your free site surveyWhat does your building need?